elgeeko1/roon-server-docker/README.md

 - USB DACs connected to the system for the first time do not appear in Roon.
 The workaround is to restart the container.
 Once the device has been initially connected, disconnecting and reconnecting is reflected in Roon.
+- Mounting network drives via cisfs may require root access.
+The workaround is to run the container with the `user=root` option in the `docker run` command.

 # Building from the Dockerfile
 `docker build .`